scidsg/hushline/privacy-policy.md

 - **Service Providers:** We may employ third-party companies to facilitate our service, such as hosting providers.

 ## User Rights

-You have the right to access, correct, or delete your personal data.
-You can typically manage your data through your account settings or by contacting us directly.
+You have rights over your personal data, including access, correction, and deletion, managed via account settings or direct contact.

 ## Changes to Privacy Policy